ueffel/Keypirinha-Git/README.md

 * Open git-bash console in repository
 * Open repository path in Windows Explorer
 * Open repository in Fork / GitExtensions / Sublime Merge (various GUI clients)
+* Opening special files like Visual Studio Solutions from a repository (via configurable search patterns)
 * Running automatic garbage collection on all found repositories (`git gc --auto`)
 * more commands you can configure yourself